 Before heading to the freezer, blanch veggies quickly in boiling water, followed by a dip in an ice bath.

-Here are a couple of ways to use your frozen fruit:
+Here are a few ways to use your frozen fruit and vegetables:

 Strawberry Banana Popsicles